AlexandreDecan/gap/README.md

 # GAP: Forecasting Commit Activity in git Projects

-This repository contains the GAP tool used in our paper *GAP: Forecasting Commit Activity in git Projects*.
-A link to the paper will be added to this README as soon as the paper is available.
+This repository contains the GAP tool presented in the companion research article [GAP: Forecasting Commit Activity in git Projects](https://www.doi.org/10.1016/j.jss.2020.110573) published in 2019 in the Journal on Systems and Software.
+GAP analyses and forecasts developer activity in the form of git commits by relying on a simple probabilistic model.

+The tool has been developed by Alexandre Decan, principal researcher at the [Software Engineering Lab](https://informatique.umons.ac.be/genlog) of the [University of Mons](https://www.umons.ac.be) (Belgium) in the context of the [SECO-ASSIST Excellence of Science](https://secoassist.github.io) research project.

-## Abstract
+## Tool description

 Abandonment of active developers poses a significant risk for many open source software projects.
 This risk can be reduced by forecasting the future activity of contributors involved in such projects.

-Focusing on the commit activity of individuals involved in git repositories, we propose a practical probabilistic forecasting model based on the statistical technique of survival analysis.

-The model is empirically validated on a wide variety of projects accounting for 7,528 git repositories and 5,947 active contributors.

-This model is implemented as part of an open source tool, called gap, that predicts future commit activity.
+Focusing on the commit activity of individuals involved in git repositories, we propose a practical probabilistic forecasting model that has been validated on a wide variety of projects accounting for 7,528 git repositories and 5,947 active contributors.
+This model is implemented as part of the GAP open source tool, that predicts future commit activity.

-## The GAP tool
+## Installation

-GAP makes it possible to analyse and forecast developer activity in the form of git commits.
 The tool is available at the root of this repository (*gap.py*).
 The tool can be downloaded and used as a Python script (the usual way) or installed through pip (`pip install git+https://github.com/AlexandreDecan/gap`).
 The dependencies will be automatically installed.

+## License

-Gap is released under LGPL3.
+GAP is released under LGPLv3 - GNU Lesser General Public License, version3.

+## Usage

 ```
 $ gap -h